Nerivarne/Garden_simulator_no2/README.md

 #Lily

--Lily blooms by 1 bloom each time its watering.
+- Lily blooms by 1 bloom each time its watering.

 #Cactus

--Cactus blooms by 1 bloom every second watering.
+- Cactus blooms by 1 bloom every second watering.

 #Gardener
 - You should be able to create a gardener with providing his name.